 tHERAPY Recycle and Exorcise is...

-a sustainable and alternative, gender-free, season-free and trends-free upcycling fashion project based in Berlin, Germany and Córdoba, Argentina, ran since 2012 by two sisters separated by the Atlantic Ocean and re-united by this passion, Paula and Mariángeles Aguirre.
+a gender-free, season-free and trends-free upcycling fashion project based in Berlin, Germany and Córdoba, Argentina, ran since 2012 by two sisters separated by the Atlantic Ocean and re-united by this passion, Paula and Mariángeles Aguirre.

 What makes tHERAPY unique....

-tHERAPY Recycle and Exorcise is an upcycling fashion brand based in Berlin and South America with a playful, alternative and inclusive approach to sustentability throught DIY upcycling and a style that has become recognizable and a reference for newer brands for which tHERAPY has created a path to follow: sustainable fashion can also be experimental, daring and playful.
-And actually, all fashion should be sustainable!
+tHERAPY Recycle and Exorcise has a playful, alternative and inclusive approach to sustentability throught DIY upcycling and a style that has become recognizable and a reference for newer brands for which tHERAPY has created a path to follow: sustainable fashion can also be experimental, daring and playful.

-Our ethic mixes material sustainability and circularity with issues such as inclusivity, body positivity and gender redefinition, criticizing what mainstream media and advertising constantly imposes.
+Our ethic mixes material sustainability and circularity with issues such as inclusivity, body positivity and gender redefinition, criticizing what mainstream media and advertising impose to us as desirable or even "normal".
 We support a more human, diverse and open source fashion.
 We are against dehumanization, exploitation, objectivization and commodification of the humans who make and wear fashion and against the careless exploitation of the planet and its resources.

 tHERAPY do not only question the way we (mass) produce and (mass) consume, but also heteronormativity, patriarchy, binarism and the exploitation, commodification and objectivization of the human body.